 The Flamboyant "Gomaidō Gusoku" That Was Used in a Period of Peace

-To prevent degradation, these artifacts can only be exhibited for limited periods.
-The content of the permanent exhibition changes with the season, too, so be sure to check the website for the latest information before heading to the museum.
+To protect these fragile historical artifacts from deterioration, they are only displayed for limited periods.
+The museum’s permanent exhibition also changes seasonally, so visitors are encouraged to check the official website for the latest display information before planning their visit.

 -